danielrubens/mern-stack-setup/README.md

 On the `.eslintrc.json` add `"plugin:prettier/recommended"` inside the array of the `extends` key.
 The same goes for the string `"prettier"` inside the array of the `plugins` key.

 If you want to learn more about style configuration, the Lintel extensions has several tips.

+To have conventional commits using Husky:
+#### `npx husky-init && npm install`

+On `.husky/pre-commit` you can add the commands you want Husky to run before you commit.

+The same principals go to the server folder.